systechafrica/systechafrica.github.io/schemesetup/introduction.md

 **Action**

--   Click a link under the section **labeled 1** to open a window via which specific new scheme setting can be configured.
+-	Click a link under the left side panel to open a dialogue box through which a specific scheme setting can be configured.

--   Click a link under the section **labeled 2** to open a window via which a new Scheme Service Provider details can be captured.

--   Click a link under the section **labeled 3** to open a window via which Scheme Sponsors and Sponsor related information can be captured.

--   Clicking a link under the section **labeled 4** will open a window via which a Scheme Members related information e.g., Member Classes can be created.

--   Clicking a link under the section **labeled 5** will open a window via which Other Ocheme setting can be configured.